-3.7 BACKFILLING OF TRENCHES
+3.6 BACKFILLING OF TRENCHES

-A. See Section 31 23 23 - Backfill for general backfill requirements, as well as trench backfill, bedding and embedment requirements around pipelines.
+A. See Section 31 23 23 - Backfill, Articles 3.3 and 3.4 for general backfill requirements, as well as trench backfill and bedding requirements around pipelines.

-3.8 DISPOSAL OF EXCAVATED MATERIALS
+3.7 DISPOSAL OF EXCAVATED MATERIALS

 - A. Excess excavated material or excavated material not suitable for backfill may be disposed of on-site, provided that: - 1.
-The finished grade substantially conforms with the drawings, or any deviation therefrom is approved by the Engineer - a.
-Blend with natural terrain - b.
-Minimum slope: 2% - c.
-Maximum slope: 4:1, unless otherwise noted on Drawings - 2.
+The finished grade substantially conforms with the Drawings, or any deviation therefrom is approved by the Engineer - a.
+Blend with natural terrain. - b.
+Minimum slope: 2%. - c.
+Maximum slope: 4:1. - 2.
 All excess excavated material spread on the right-of-way is compacted to the same specifications as final backfill, as set forth in Section 31 23 23 Backfill and the Drawings, and - 3.
 All on-site disposal of material is approved by the Engineer. - B. Do not dispose of waste material by dumping from tops of slopes. - C. Do not dispose of excess material within 15 feet of any wash, drainage or waterway. - D. Re-seed waste material areas in accordance with Section 32 92 19 Seeding.